jisally/detect_body_N_face_stability/README.md

 - `video_path` (str): Path to the input video file.

 ### Notes:
-- Saves the detected landmark coordinates as JSON files in the 'pose_landmark' directory.
+- Saves the detected landmark coordinates as JSON files in the 'body_landmark' directory.

 </details>